This post was sponsored by The Darling.

 If I may humble brag, I’m certainly no stranger to doing lovely things for myself.
 Twice a year, I’ll splash out on the Aesop facial exfoliator over supermarket stuff, reminding myself at the checkout that I’ve more than earned the right.
 A month before I got hitched, I treated myself to a solo voyage to New Zealand, where I gleefully ordered pasta studded with Cloudy Bay clams, and later purchased artisan peanut butter at a price that stings.
 One avenue that I’d yet to explore was the splash-out staycation.
 In fact, the prospect sounded wholly uninspired (“Let’s getaway!
 And by that I mean 15 minutes’ from the office”).
 The degree to which I was wrong about this is woeful.

 Earlier this month, I booked a Friday night at The Darling hotel in Sydney.
 My husband and I then proceeded to luxe-out like teens with a lust for pillow forts left home alone.
-I’ll begin by mentioning that this fine establishment, The Darling, was last year awarded Forbes’ distinguished five-star rating.
+I’ll begin by mentioning that this fine establishment, The Darling, was last year awarded Forbes’ distinguished five-star rating, and has just received the same accolade for 2018.
 To give context, no other hotel in this city shares the accolade.
 We’re talking Iggy Azalea “Fancy”.
 And the service shows it.
 Upon checking in, I must have passed five staff members who greeted me and wished me well on my way.
 The check-in key had my name emblazoned onto it, which though a small touch, had me at hello.
 I was also gob-smacked when I was informed we’d been upgraded to the “Adored Suite”.

 As it turns out, “Adored” means pimped-out, spacious (80 square metres), wraparound floor-to-ceiling windows, and an epic spa that overlooks the Harbour Bridge.
 For all that unbridled luxury, my personal highlight was one of those designer ceiling showerheads that mimic standing in the rain as you lather and rinse.
 Hey, everyone has their “thing”.